New features and fixes in the Adobe Experience Cloud.

 We have updated the current opt-out management process to include opting out of any declared ID (e.g. CRM ID).
 In case of opt-out by declared ID, the declared ID and the last linked device will be opted out of Audience Manager data collection.
 Opt-out requests now also send unsegment requests to destination partners who support this feature, both in batch and real time.

-Additionally, we’ve redesigned our Data Security, Data Privacy, and Data Governance documentation, to make it easier for you to find the information required to comply with the aforementioned regulations.
+Also, we’ve redesigned our Data Security, Data Privacy, and Data Governance documentation, to make it easier for you to find the information required to comply with the previously mentioned regulations.

 New features, fixes, and updates in Adobe Experience Manager (AEM).
 Adobe recommends customers with on-premise deployments to deploy the latest patches to ensure higher stability, security, and performance.